PercyAgogoMawuli/ETL_process/README.md

 *SQL Queries Executed:*
 Retrieve all data from the Largest_banks table.

 Calculate the average market capitalization in GBP for the largest banks.

 Select the names of the top 5 largest banks.

 Prerequisites:
 Python 3.x

-Libraries: requests, pandas, sqlite3, numpy, datetime, beautifulsoup4

 **How to Use:**

-Clone or download the repository.
+1. Clone or download the repository.

-Ensure that the exchange_rate.csv file contains the correct currency exchange rates.
+2. Ensure that the exchange_rate.csv file contains the correct currency exchange rates.

-Run the script to initiate the ETL process.
+3. Run the script to initiate the ETL process.

 It will:
 Scrape the data from the Wikipedia page.